Over The Counter Drugs More Dangerous Than Cannabis

-It is worth noting that many of the conditions that Tylenol treats can also be treated with cannabis.
+It is worth noting that many of the conditions that drugs like Tylenol treat can also be treated with cannabis.
 Try cannabis for your pain instead!

 What’s a relaxing bath without a handful of Epsom salts and lavender?
 They ease the tension in sore muscles, and for ladies, helps kick nasty period cramps.
 But these salts have greater uses than as an addition to your bubble bath.

 Epsom salt is safe for consumption in controlled doses.
 If they’re stirred into water and drank, the magnesium helps to eliminate stress and induce sleep.
 Some sufferers of fibromyalgia and arthritis also report that Epsom salts help to treat their pain symptoms.
 Finally, if you’ve got issues with digestion or constipation, Epsom salts help to move things along.

 However, they come with side effects ranging from nausea, headaches, lightheadedness, and flushed skin to more severe consequences from too high of doses like coma, paralysis, heart problems, and sometimes death.
 You should never spend more than 30 minutes in an Epsom salt bath.